Create Instant Surveys with AI

 If you keep conducting NPS surveys on a regular basis, you will be able to create a strategy where you keep improving your business prospects just by listening to your customers.
 For this purpose, you can even automate your surveys using NPS software.

 When used correctly, you can uncover issues that plague your business as well as persistent problems that were not realized earlier.
-This will help you take bold business decisions that will benefit your company.
+This will help you make bold business decisions that will benefit your company.

-By tracking your NPS score regularly, you will be on top of the issues that your customers face and you will be able to make minute changes to decisions that will be a major pivot.
+By tracking your NPS score regularly, you will be on top of the issues that your customers face, and you will be able to make minute changes to decisions that will be a major pivot.
 It will help you streamline your marketing efforts as you will be able to figure out where the majority of your customers gather.

 Why NPS over other metrics?

-It is measured by subtracting the percentage of detractors from the percentage of promoters and it is measured on a scale of 0 to 10 which makes it extremely easy for the respondent to make a statement.
+It is measured by subtracting the percentage of detractors from the percentage of promoters, and it is measured on a scale of 0 to 10, which makes it extremely easy for the respondent to make a statement.

 If you see that there is an issue where the scores are usually less than 9 for a particular department, then there is a problem that needs to be solved there.